Generic name: ixazomib [ ix-AZ-oh-mib ]

 If you vomit after taking your medicine, call your doctor or pharmacist for instructions.

 If you miss a dose or forget to use your medicine, take it if your next regular dose is more than 72 hours away.
 If your next dose is within 72 hours, wait until then to use the medicine and skip the missed dose.
+If you vomit after taking a dose, do not repeat the dose.
+Take your next dose at the regular schedule.

 Keep out of the reach of children.